DomMc97/Applied-Maths-MSc-Thesis/docs/Cluster Visualisations/C/ReadME.md

 The boundaries of Englands Counties as of December 2016 a ground truth clustering comparison (Used NHS Area Teams in paper).

 ## GAM_score
-The GAM score for the cluster A.
+The GAM score for the cluster C.

 ## MSOA_ran_df
 A Geodataframe containing information of a random clustering of the same number of communities of C at an MSOA resolution.